 “So.”
 The emperor turned in the direction of the sect, sighed, and turned back to Marven, “I would like to hear what happened here.”

 Marven frowned, but he relented and told the story.
-About how Neave found the book and everything that happened afterward.
+He retold how Neave found the book and everything that happened afterward.
 The emperor noticed Marven dodging the explanation of why he destroyed the sect.
 That wasn’t the biggest problem, however.

 “Oh, heavens, so the report was true?
-Your child defeated an elder that was eight steps above him in power?”
+Your child defeated an elder eight steps above him in power?”

-“Hmmm… To be honest, I have a solid reason to suspect it was nine.”
+“Hmmm… Honestly, I have a solid reason to suspect it was nine.”

 The emperor’s eyes widened.